A year can hold a lot or a little, and it’s totally up to you.

 Not much; but a year can hold a lot or a little, and it’s totally up to you.
 We can be so afraid of the future and the unknown that it cripples us into stagnant repetition as the years march on.
 But, who wants to just let the years pass when there’s so much joy that can come from them?

 Coming out of high school, I had no idea where to even start.
 Did I want to teach or become an engineer?
 I tried both.
 I didn’t know!
 I had so many questions about life and what I was meant to do that I didn’t have the capacity to figure out while in school.

-That’s what a gap year is for.
-A gap year is “a year that you spend traveling, working, etc., before continuing your studies."
+Now I know that’s what a gap year is for: it's time spent traveling, working, volunteering, or getting to know yourself better before continuing your studies.
 Universities like Harvard and Princeton now recommend that students take a year off between high school and college to gain independence and a sense of direction.